psychicEgg/EDHM/README.md

 -------------------------------------------------------------------------
-EDHM-UI (not currently compatible with v1.41 of EDHM)
+EDHM-UI (now compatible with v1.41 of EDHM)

 CMDR Blue Mystic is working on the GUI: